IncPlasma/support/promotionguide.md

 ## Builder
 Builders are people within Plasma who are able to create structures, games and other objects within Roblox Studio or various other 3D modelling software, such as Blender.
 Building basic structures within a Roblox game (for example, using Btools) is also acceptable, although is generally harder to be accepted with.
 Intermediate/Advanced builders may be invited to work in Plasma Inc. related projects.
 When applying for any level of Builder, if your build does not meet the desired tier, you may still be awarded the builder rank of another tier.
 For example, if you applied for Advanced builder, however the work was not considered detailed enough, you may still be voted for Intermediate builder.
 Currently, Builders are divided into 3 tiers:

 - **Novice**- Awarded to people who can create simple models and structures, your application will require at least **2** examples of your work.
-Novice builds only have the most basic details, for instance a car may consist of basic cylinder wheels, with a texture overlay.
+Novice builds only have the most basic details, for example, a car may consist of basic cylinder wheels, with a texture overlay.
 The basic shape of a car would be present, although with few other details- wingmirrors or an angled windshield for example.

 - **Intermediate**- Awarded to people who can create more detailed models and structures, your application will require at least **4** examples of your work.
-Intermediate builds would include more details, for instance a car would have a proper interior- with seats depicted, including a steering wheel, wheels which are given spokes, and even more detailed engine work.
+Intermediate builds would include more details, for example, a car would have a proper interior- with seats depicted, including a steering wheel, wheels which are given spokes, and even more detailed engine work.

 -	**Advanced**- Awarded to people who can create complex and intricate models and structures, your application will require at least **6** examples of your work.
 Advanced builds are usually much larger, with visible details all around, for example a car would have a full engine block accurately depicted in scale, with a full underbody detail made out.
 There would be pipework underneath and a full interior, with seat lining, and a full dashboard with dials and readouts.